FrederickMappin/Grid_Optimal_Path/README.md

 # Project Summary
-The goal of the project was to develop an optimal path for a interlocking structure based on each step resulting in the smallest possible square area.
+The goal of the project was to develop an optimal path  algorithm for interlocking structure based on each step resulting in the smallest possible square area.